THE SEO AUDIT CHECKLIST FOR YOUR SUCCESS

 - Make sure your website is really secure.
 It is a ranking factor!
 Regular software updates of the content management system are mandatory here.
 Your server settings and passwords should also be secure.
 Also, make regular backups.

 - Make sure that your website is optimized for mobile devices.
-Since 2015, the mobile suitability of a website has been an important factor in order to achieve a top position in search engine positions.
+Since 2015, a website’s mobile suitability has been an important factor in achieving a top position in search engine positions.
 You can check with Google’s “Test for Optimization for Mobile Devices” In 2020, the mobile version of a website will be even more important for Google ranking than the desktop version.

 - In this context, you should also check manually whether your website can be accessed on mobile devices and whether the content can be easily read.

-Are functions such as forms that are used to establish contact or bookings also fully usable from smartphones and tablets?
+Are functions such as forms used to establish contact or bookings also fully usable from smartphones and tablets?

 The most important off-page factors